-Cushing’s syndrome is a condition in which the body produces far too much cortisol.
-Cortisol is a hormone your body normally makes in response to stress or when levels are low.
+Cortisol is a hormone your body normally releases in response to stress, exercise, and waking up in the morning.
 The main jobs of cortisol in the body include:

 - throttling or suppressing the immune system